 Detached structures can be a great way to add some extra storage space to your property, better protect your vehicles and belongings or just give your family room to spread out and grow.
 If done carefully, a detached structure could also make your home more marketable when it comes time to sell.

-Should you borrow to finance a detached structure?
+Should you borrow to finance a garage or detached structure?

 If you’re interested in borrowing a loan or line of credit, it’s wise to shop around with a few lenders; doing so will allow you to compare rates and find the cheapest way to finance your detached structure.
 Keep in mind that with any of these options, you’ll be paying back interest on top of your loan amount.

 Some scenarios when it might make sense to finance your detached structure project include: